 Excess fat can lead to fatty liver disease.
 Also known as hepatic lipidosis, it occurs when large amounts of fat accumulate in the liver.
 A parrot that eats avocado is unlikely to live long enough to grow fat.

 Even small traces of avocado can cause premature death in parrots.

 In a study in the Journal of the American Veterinary Medical Association, 8 canaries and 8 budgerigars were given 2 varieties of avocado through a feeding cannula.

-6 budgies and one canary died within 24 to 47 hours after the first administered dose.
+6 budgies and 1 canary died 24 to 47 hours after the first dose.

 Avocado poisoning is among the more common reasons for sudden death in parrots.
-Though, it’s more likely that it’ll exhibit a range of symptoms first, including:
+However, it’s more likely they’ll exhibit a range of symptoms, including:

 - Falling from perch.